KannonZenetism/zenetism-field-physics/zenetism/mpx/centropic-affliction-contra-entropic-collapse.md

 ## 2. The Qualified Principle

-A centropic essence does not collapse into the subversal strata and then recognize its error and reverse its orientation.
+A centropic essence does not collapse into the subversal strata and then recognize its error and turn back from its ways.
 That formulation imports a temporal sequence (was centropic, became inverse, returned to centropic) onto a structural fact (essence-tendency does not invert).

 What a centropic essence can undergo is not collapse-into-entropic-orientation but *sustained affliction* — operative-motion impeded, distorted, confused, and burdened through persistent onslaughts directed against it by entropic forces operating through inverse embodiment.
 The essence remains what it is.
 The essence's operative-motion can be heavily obscured, its expression heavily distorted, its felt-experience heavily marked by suffering that resembles collapse.